 DESCRIPTION OF IMPACT MITIGATION MEASURE b) Would the Project cause a substantial adverse change in the significance of an archaeological resource pursuant to §15064.5 c) Would the Project directly or indirectly destroy a unique paleontological resource or site unique geologic feature?
-MM CUL-1 Retain a Native American Monitor: The project Applicant wi be required to obtain the services of a qualified Nativ American Monitor(s) during construction-related groun disturbance activities.
-Ground disturbance is defined by the Tribal Representatives from the Gabrieleño Band of Missio Indians-Kizh Nation as activities that include, but are no limited to, pavement removal, pot-holing or auguring grubbing, weed abatement, boring, grading, excavatior drilling, and trenching, within the project area.
-The monitor(s) must be approved by the Tribal Representatives and will be present on-site during the construction phases that involv any ground disturbing activities.
-The Native America Monitor(s) will complete monitoring logs on a daily basis.
+MIM CUL-1 Retain a Native American Monitor: The project Applicant wi be required to obtain the services of a qualified Native American Monitor(s) during construction-related ground disturbance activities.
+Ground disturbance is defined by the Tribal Representatives from the Gabrieleño Band of Mission Indians-Kizh Nation as activities that include, but are no limited to, pavement removal, pot-holing or auguring grubbing, weed abatement, boring, grading, excavatior drilling, and trenching, within the project area.
+The monitor(s) must be approved by the Tribal Representatives and will be present on-site during the construction phases that involvany ground disturbing activities.
+The Native American Monitor(s) will complete monitoring logs on a daily basis.
 The logs will provide descriptions of the daily activities, including construction activities, locations, soil, and any cultura materials identified.
-The monitor(s) shall possess Hazardou Waste Operations and Emergency Response (HAZWOPER certification (needed only if the site has hazardous concerns In addition, the monitor(s) will be required to provide insurance certificates, including liability insurance, for an archaeological resource(s) encountered during grading an excavation activities pertinent to the provisions outlined in the California Environmental Quality Act, California Public Resources Code Division 13, Section 21083.2 (a) through (k).
+The monitor(s) shall possess Hazardou Waste Operations and Emergency Response (HAZWOPER certification (needed only if the site has hazardous concerns; In addition, the monitor(s) will be required to provide insurance certificates, including liability insurance, for a archaeological resource(s) encountered during grading and excavation activities pertinent to the provisions outlined in the California Environmental Quality Act, California Public Resources Code Division 13, Section 21083.2 (a) through (k).
 The on-site monitoring shall end when the project site gradin and excavation activities are completed, or when the Triba Representatives and monitor have indicated that the site has a low potential for archeological resources.
-Professional Standards: Archaeological and Native America monitoring and excavation during construction projects wis be consistent with current professional standards.
-All feasible care to avoid any unnecessary disturbance, physica modification, or separation of human remains and associate funerary objects shall be taken.
-Principal personnel must mee the Secretary of Interior standards for archaeol tive the inot g, n, (s) be care given by car MM CUL-2 Unanticipated Discovery of Tribal Cultural Resources: A archaeological resources unearthed by project construction
+Professional Standards: Archaeological and Native America monitoring and excavation of human remains and associate funerary objects shall be taken.
+Principal personnel must mee the Secretary of Interior standards for archaeology and have a minimum of 10 years of experience as a principa investigator working with Tribal Cultural Resources is southern California.
+The Qualified Archaeologist shal MM CUL-2 Unanticipated Discovery of Tribal Cultural Resources: A archaeological resources unearthed by project construction